 Lake Information & Safety

-Gantt and Point A lakes near Gantt, Alabama, have not only offered recreational opportunities for generations, they are also an integral part of PowerSouth’s history.
+Gantt and Point A lakes near Gantt, Alabama, have offered recreational opportunities for generations, and they are an integral part of PowerSouth’s history.
 The Conecuh River and Patsiliga Creek flow through the lakes.

 Built on the site of a former grist mill by E.L.
 More’s River Falls Power Company, the Gantt hydroelectric dam generated its first kilowatt in 1924.
 A second plant, named Point A Dam for the preferred site designated in an engineering study, began operations in 1926.
 After the devastating flood of 1929, which completely destroyed both dams, the dams were rebuilt as they stand today.

-PowerSouth (then Alabama Electric Cooperative) purchased these facilities in 1944, as the cooperative’s first generating assets.
-Today, the hydroelectric power plants continue to safely provide reliable and economical energy for PowerSouth’s members.
+PowerSouth (then Alabama Electric Cooperative) purchased the facilities in 1944, as the cooperative’s first generating assets.
+Today, the hydroelectric power plants continue to safely provide reliable, economical energy for members.

 Lake Specifics